eimran-eimon/eimran-eimon.github.io/_pages/cv.md

 at ***Business Accelerate BD Ltd.***

     Project - People Counter:
-    The primary goal of this project is to nd some useful business insight using the live CCTV feed of a store.
+    The primary goal of this project is to find some useful business insight using the live CCTV feed of a store.
 Some main goals include:
     * Count the number of the person entered in and exited from the store.
     * Count the number of the person in a zone (like no. of people playing VR games).
     * Find the average time spent by a customer in a zone.
-    * Generate a heatmap using customer’s trajectories.
+    * Generate a heatmap using a customer’s trajectories.
-    * Store the age, gender, and emotion of a customer when they are in a speci c zone(e.g. when they are seeing a new product or buying a product)
+    * Store the age, gender, and emotion of a customer when they are in a specific zone(e.g. when they are seeing a new product or buying a product)

     I have used YOLOv3(You Only Look Once), MobilenetSSD(Single Shot Detection), Fast-RCNN for detecting